F1oppy/Java-Training/README.md

 # Java-Training
 These Code snippets are strictly for understanding purposes.
-I am a Beginner to java. /nIgnore the Errors(If any) /nPractice and Example codes for my understanding Thanks
+I am a Beginner to java.
+Ignore the Errors(If any) Practice and Example codes for my understanding
+Thanks